-This type of training is usually required by law or where a statutory body has instructed an organisation to provide training on the basis of specific legislation.
-There is a legal responsibility on every employer to ensure their staff have the knowledge to maintain a healthy and safe working environment for themselves and their colleagues, for example.
-This statutory requirement comes from the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999.
-Employers often describe this as ‘essential’ or ‘compulsory’ training and this can be used to describe both mandatory and statutory training.
+This type of training is usually required by law or where a statutory body has instructed an organisation to provide training on the basis of specific legislation (i.e. the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999).
+Employers often describe this as ‘essential’ or ‘compulsory’ training and it ensures staff have the knowledge to maintain a healthy and safe working environment for themselves and their colleagues.

 In the NHS, all new employees are required to undertake core health and safety awareness and training.
 This usually includes: